 Native to New Zealand.
 Where hardy, all are valued for ease of maintenance in difficult situations and for handsome, glossy foliage.
 Male and female flowers are borne on separate plants; female plants bear attractive small fruits when a male is nearby for pollination.

-This spreading, mounding plant grows 2 to 2 1/2 ft. high, eventually 6 to 8 ft. wide.
+This spreading, mounding plant grows to 2–2 1/2 ft. high, eventually 6–8 ft. wide.
 Small, roundish oval leaves are bright shiny green.
-Set 2 to 2 1/2 ft. apart for ground cover in 3 years.
+Set 2–2 1/2 ft. apart for groundcover in 3 years.
 Cut out upward-growing branches.
-Tolerates more cold, heat than Coprosma x kirkii.
+Tolerates more cold and heat than Coprosma x kirkii.
 Egg-shaped fruits are translucent purplish red or blue.

 Rapid growth to 10 ft. tall, 6 ft. wide; much lower and more compact when subjected to seacoast conditions.
 Inland, an open, straggly shrub if neglected—but beautiful, dense form if pruned twice yearly (at any height desired).
 Oval or oblong leaves are 3 in. long, 1 1/2 in. wide, dark to light green, almost unbelievably shiny and glossy.
 Yellow or orange fruits.
 Use as hedge, screen, informal espalier.Coprosma x kirkii

-Grows 1 to 3 ft. high or nearly prostrate; spreading 4 to 6 ft. wide.
+Grows 1–3 ft. high or nearly prostrate; spreading 4–6 ft. wide.
 Long, straight stems slant outward from base.
-Small (1/2 to 2-in.), narrow, yellow-green leaves are closely set on stems.
-White fruits speckled red.
-Tough ground cover or bank cover; prune regularly to keep dense.
-Grows in wide range of soils; tolerates coastal winds, salt spray.
+Small (1/2–2-in.), narrow, yellow-green leaves are closely set on stems.
+White fruits are speckled red.
+Tough groundcover or bank cover; prune regularly to keep dense.
+Grows in a wide range of soils; tolerates coastal winds, salt spray.
 Slightly drought tolerant near coast.
 Give part shade inland.